Updated: Feb 16, 2022

 Now that you know who's in charge of each function, DEFINE THE GOALS, ACTIVITIES, AND TASKS.
 Note that having scheduled tasks prevents you from getting lost in the workload.

 Ask for SUPPORT.
 If you can, join a network of like-minded people to support you on this journey.
-Or work with a coach, a mentor.
+Work with a coach or a mentor.
 They can help you develop a vision; help achieve SMART goals to enable the company to flourish.